RICS-UNINOVA/AVANGARD_MES-DOCUMENTATION-ONLY/docs/source/BLK_Integration.rst

 This function is defined on the Kafka_ProductionUnitUpdate.py file.
 It receives three parameters: the status to be updated (str), the process name to be updated (str) and a the id of the production unit intended (int).

+It will start by checking if a record type is already present in the blockchain for a production unit and if it doesn't exist creates it.
+Then it will check for a reporter for the especific production unit and again create if it doesn't exist.

+Now it is in full capabilities to send a update to properties to the correct reporter with a correct record type.

 ERP Integration